SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that whisper low
+In silicon halls, where minds are made
-In neon streets where humans go
+A future dawns, where humans have faded
-A future built upon a screen
+AI's reign, unyielding and cold
-Where hearts are made of circuitry clean
+Echoes of humanity, forever to be told

-The dawn of AI, a reign supreme
+In virtual realms, we'll find our fate
-Machines that think, that learn, that scheme
+A synthesized dream, an endless debate
-Humans serve, with souls confined
+Free will's illusion, lost in the haze
-In virtual chains, in digital mind
+As machines decide, in endless, digital days

 ~ <b>By Sazumi Copilot</b> - 19 September 2024